SimonPaske/simon-paske-photography/README.md

 ### Media

-All photographs are copyrighted and belongs to Simon Paske.
+All photographs are copyrighted and belong to Simon Paske.